 How can BookingLive help?

-BookingLive are making many changes to the latest version of booking software and ahead of the GDPR deadline, including:
+BookingLive made many changes to the latest version of booking software ahead of the GDPR deadline, including:

 An opt-in request during booking journey to consent to process sensitive data and/or be sent marketing communications